learning-zone/java-basics/README.md

 ## Q. What is the difference between creating String as new() and literal?

 When you create String object using `new()` operator, it always create a new object in heap memory.
-On the other hand, if you create object using String literal syntax e.g. "Java", it may return an existing object from String pool (a cache of String object in Perm gen space, which is now moved to heap space in recent Java release), if it's already exists.
+On the other hand, if you create object using String literal syntax e.g. "Java", it may return an existing object from String pool (a cache of String object in Perm gen space, which is now moved to heap space in recent Java release), if it\'s already exists.
 Otherwise it will create a new string object and put in string pool for future re-use.

 ```java
 String a = "abc";
 String b = "abc";